terraform-compliance/cli/docs/pages/bdd-references/then.md

 ------------------------
 ### [Then](#){: .p-1 .text-red-200} it must be in [haystack](#){: .p-1 .text-green-200 .fw-700}
 This step compares the contents of the current stash to the [in step variables](/pages/bdd-references/then.html#in-step-variables).
-The test passes resources from the previous step form a subset of the resources within the in step variables.
+Passes if resources from the previous step form a subset of the resources within the in step variables.
+Only sets of bool, int, float, and string values are supported.
 > __Possible sentences :__
 >
 > ▪